sorryAri3/cse15l-lab-reports/lab1-report.md

 3) Finally, we will use the `ls` command to a file:
 ![Image](ls3.png)

-using the `ls lecture1/messages` command, we can see the contents of this file
+using the `ls lecture1/messages` command, we can see the contents of this file.
+If we were to run another ls command to a file such as `Hello.class`, there is only "one file" within the "file" so we would get the output `Hello.class` as it is a single entitiy.

 ## cd
 #### Lets now utilize the cat command. cat is shorthand for "concatenate"- which is uswed to print the contents that are in the files of the respective path.